Last updated on December 26th, 2022 at 02:42 pm

 The interesting thing about small business owners in Nigeria is that when they fail in one venture, they take another bold step, when they fail again, they take another try in another establishment on and on.
 They are resilient!

+How do we know if a business failed or when it is about to fail?
 I will use analysis to explain this: FYT Plc makes $10,000 as profit after tax every month, $10,100 goes into expenses monthly for maintenance, and staff salary.
 It means the owner incurs at least $100 loss every month.

-The business continues to run budget deficit every month, and by the end of the year, the business account has gone red with $1,200 loss.
+The business continues to run a budget deficit every month, and by the end of the year, the business account has gone red with $1,200 loss.

-No business survives by incurring a consistent deficit every year, and it folds up, that’s a business failure.
+No business survives by incurring a consistent deficit every year, and if it folds up, that’s a business failure.

-Although, FYT Plc makes a profit, meaning the business is profitable, because of poor financial management, he incurs debt.
+Although FYT Plc makes a profit, meaning the business is profitable, because of poor financial management, he incurs debt.

 So, business failure occurs when a venture ceased to operate because of its inability to make enough profit sufficient enough to cover its expenses.
 When there is no adequate inflow of revenue, a profitable venture may close shop.